abajwa-hw/security-workshops/Setup-kerberos-IPA-23.md

 ```
 More details/video can be found [here](https://github.com/abajwa-hw/security-workshops/blob/master/Setup-LDAP-IPA.md)

-4. Ensure IP and sandbox VMs are reachable from each other by
+4- Ensure IP and sandbox VMs are reachable from each other by:
   - adding entry for ldap.hortonworks.com on sandbox VM
   - adding entry for sandbox.hortonworks.com on IPA VM
 ```